apifest/apifest/README.md

 ApiFest Mapping Server will get all mappings files from the directory defined in apifest.properties as

 ***apifest.mappings***

 * **Setup connection timeout**

+If access token is required for an endpoint, it should be validated first.
+The endpoint that validates access tokens is setup  by the following property in apifest.properties file -

+***token.validate.endpoint***

+* **Setup connection timeout**